• Skip to secondary menu

 Share this post:

-These are the very best Christmas picture books NOT about Jesus or any religious tradition – now UPDATED FOR 2020!
-I put the new books first, so if you have used this list in the past, the first four books are brand new.
-But they’re all great Christmas picture books!
+These are the very best Christmas picture books NOT about Jesus or any religious tradition – now UPDATED FOR 2022!
+I put the new books first, so if you have used this list in the past, the first few books are new.
+But they’re all great secular Christmas picture books!

 Just in case there’s any question, we have four Nativity sets in our home.
 We celebrate a very religious Christmas.
 However, there are also some really fabulous secular Christmas picture books that I don’t want to neglect!